MarkelZ/pygame-light2d/README.md

 pygame.display.set_mode(screen_res)
 ```

-Now we will create a the lighting engine with a native resolution of 320x180:
+Now we will create a lighting engine with a native resolution of 320x180:

 ```py
 native_res = (320, 180)